This 3-video post will be covering differ lunge variations. We will cover:

 One of my pet peeves with seeing people use deficient exercises like the deficient lunge pictured in the first video is that THEY DONT EVEN USE THE EXTRA ROM.
 On my reverse lunge, I am going completely down to the floor and taking advantage of the deficit set up.
 More hip and knee flexion for more quad/glute/hamstring action.

 If using a step or box, GO DOWN THE ENTIRE WAY and take advantage of that deficit!

 Ankle Rehab Considerations for Multi-Directional Lunges

-In the posteromedial lunge, the ankle is moving into dorsiflexion and EVERSION.
-When rehabbing from an EVERSION ANKLE SPRAIN (although relatively uncommon) – in which the deltoid ligament is strained – you want to avoid placing the ankle in an everted position, so this directional lunge might not be the most appropriate.
+In the posteromedial lunge variation, the ankle is moving into dorsiflexion and EVERSION.
+When rehabbing from an EVERSION ANKLE SPRAIN (although relatively uncommon) – in which the deltoid ligament is strained – you want to avoid placing the ankle in an everted position, so this directional lunge variation might not be the most appropriate.